LouvainVerificationLab/pynusmv-tools/README.md

 ### ARCTL with TLACE generation
 Action-Restricted CTL (ARCTL for short) is an extension of CTL where quantified paths are restricted to paths of actions satisfying a propositional property [PR07].
-This tool is defined in the `tools.arctl` package.
+This tool is defined in the `pynusmv_tools.arctl` package.

 It performs ARCTL model checking on SMV models and produces counter-examples and witnesses to explain ARCTL properties violation or satisfaction.
-These diagnostics can be either simple paths of the system or full TLACEs; TLACEs are defined in the separated sub-package `tools.arctl.tlace`.
+These diagnostics can be either simple paths of the system or full TLACEs; TLACEs are defined in the separated sub-package `pynusmv_tools.arctl.tlace`.

-Finally, this tool provides two CLI to use these functionalities; these CLI are defined in the sub-package `tools.arctl.cmd`. `tools.arctl.cmd.trace` is a CLI that allows to read a system from an SMV model and to check ARCTL specifications over it.
+Finally, this tool provides two CLI to use these functionalities; these CLI are defined in the sub-package `pynusmv_tools.arctl.cmd`. `pynusmv_tools.arctl.cmd.trace` is a CLI that allows to read a system from an SMV model and to check ARCTL specifications over it.
 Whatever the result of the verification, this CLI produces a diagnostic to explain the verification outcome.
 This CLI produces simple paths of the system as diagnostics.
-On the other hand, `tools.arctl.cmd.tlace` provides the same functionalities but produces TLACEs as diagnostics.
+On the other hand, `pynusmv_tools.arctl.cmd.tlace` provides the same functionalities but produces TLACEs as diagnostics.

 To run this tool, launch the following command:
 ````